gongahkia/solomon/doc/quickstart.md

 # 閃光 is flash in japanese

 Senko is a flashcard program for the CLI.
-It relies on a [spaced repition system](https://e-student.org/spaced-repetition/) to make concepts stick, similar to [anki](https://ankiweb.net/about).
+It relies on a [spaced repetition system](https://e-student.org/spaced-repetition/) to make concepts stick, similar to [anki](https://ankiweb.net/about).

 ## usage